bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/python/snippets.md

 ---

-### Checks if two lists contain the same elements regardless of order.
+### Checks if two lists contain the same elements regardless of order

 -   Use `set()` on the combination of both lists to find the unique values.
 -   Iterate over them with a `for` loop comparing the `count()` of each unique value in each list.
 -   Return `False` if the counts do not match for any element, `True` otherwise.

 ```py
 def have_same_contents(a, b):